 Here's What's Shakin' inside the Warehouse Arts District Area

 The ArtsXchange – As the popularity of the Warehouse Arts District increased, property values increased making it difficult for artists to obtain reasonably priced studio and gallery space.
 To address this issue, the Warehouse Arts District Association began a capital fund raising effort with the goal of purchasing 50,000 sq. ft. of warehouse space.
 Private and public fundraisers were held which raised $350,000 for the down payment including a $75,000 donation from the City of St. Petersburg.
 In December 2014, the Warehouse Arts District Association was able to purchase a compound of 6 warehouse buildings that will be renovated into affordable working studios, galleries, classrooms and performing space.
 Read more here.

 Warehouse Arts District/Deuces Live Joint Action Plan A committee is working with city developers to improve district infrastructure such as street lighting, sidewalk repair, potholes and overall safety in the community.

-Boundary Markers – We are working to replace the Dome Industrial Signage with Warehouse Arts District signs in order to designate the area as an arts district.
+Boundary Markers – We worked to replace the Dome Industrial Signage with Warehouse Arts District signs in order to designate the area as an arts district.
 This was accomplished in early 2020.

 Art on the Trail – The Warehouse Arts District Association is working with the City and County to improve the Pinellas Trail both visually and with safety concerns.